mjf1406/viziers-vault-app/README.md

 ## Change Log

+### 2025/10/10 09:47

+-   sidebar header height is now the same as the content header heights and the sidebar header height is consistent across all sidebar states, like collapsed and expanded.

 ### 2025/10/10 09:33

 -   the plus button in the sidebar now is only visible when the user is logged in and on a plan that allows parties